akuity/kargo/docs/docs/15-concepts.md

 # Key Kargo Concepts

 :::note
-Documentation is Under Active Development

 We're currently reorganizing and updating the documentation.
 During this process, you may encounter sections that are incomplete, repetitive, or fragmented.
 Please bear with us as we work to make improvements.
 :::

 ## The Basics